JGIBristol/SynthRev/README.md

 ### Project Steps

-1. Get to grips with the project problem
+1. Get to grips with the project problem (~1-2 weeks)
 - [ ]	Watch this review of Synthetic Data generation methods: https://youtu.be/KMJodqsvvtE?si=NcByvF51XbH-2WZm
 -	[ ] Read this review paper: SyntheticDataReview.pdf
 https://www.sciencedirect.com/science/article/pii/S0925231222004349?casa_token=PctLs_5KiZYAAAAA:VvibS1nKYZ6uZHuYKwkprs2Aah4C33lY-riaS0bwX801IyNP9pZ7Pw_rR__9quz0hp0HTe_0vQ
 -	[ ] Access MIMIC IV electronic health records dataset: https://physionet.org/content/mimiciv/2.2/
 -	[ ] Read ALSPAC Seedcorn Blog/Survey responses
 (Huw will send these over when they’re available)
-2. Basic data exploration and low fidelity synthetic data generation + benchmarking
+2. Basic data exploration and low fidelity synthetic data generation + benchmarking (~2-4 weeks)
 -	[ ] Pick some subset of the dataset, identify some particular variables of interest and make it into a usable form.
 Maybe use the ALSPAC Seedcorn blog to guide you here.
 -	[ ] Before you use any pre-trained packages, manually code your own method that independently randomly samples each variable from a nice distribution.
 -	[ ] Write some benchmarking code (in either R or Python) that compares the distribution between original and synthetic variables, the correlations between pairs of variables and maybe some other basic sanity checks.
 3. Pick some more involved ML methods, maybe using pre-existing packages or code your own.
+(Whatever time you have left!)
 For each method:
 - [ ] Use it generate some synthetic data
 - [ ] Use some of your benchmarking methods to evaluate how good the synthesis methods are